timoverlaan/cropxr-example/README.md

 This rich dataset enables researchers to discover molecular subtypes, identify biomarkers, and understand cancer biology at unprecedented scale.

+TCGA is publically available.
+We use the processed output data of another repository: https://github.com/brmprnk/LB2292/tree/main/project2/data.
+For questions about the data, or to request a copy of the processed data, please contact t.verlaan@tudelft.nl ;
 This script uses only the gene expression and clinical data.
 ## What This Script Does

 The main script (`src/main.py`) implements a deep learning pipeline that: